Born in 1984 in Bogotá, Colombia. Based in Buenos Aires, Argentina.

 Designed to develop the recipient's professional network and enrich their research through encounters and exchanges with local art scenes, the program will also provide an opportunity to examine the structure of the French residency network and the professional practices of its members, with the aim of reporting on these findings and contributing to the reflection of structures in Argentina.

-On October 30, 2025, at 6:30 p.m., Artistes en résidence will open its doors and invite visitors to meet and welcome Julían León Camargo, a Colombian artist and curator living in Argentina.
+Artistes en résidence opens its doors and invites visitors to meet and welcome Julían León Camargo, a Colombian artist and curator living in Argentina.
 Welcomed as part of the nomadic curatorial residency coordinated by Arts en Résidence— Réseau national and Red Quincho—residencias de arte en Argentina, he will introduce his work during a presentation and discussion beginning at 7 p.m.
 This residency is organized with La Malterie Arts Visuels, La Métive, and thankyouforcoming, with the support of the Fundación Williams.

 This event will also be an opportunity for Natalia Domínguez and Doris Hardeman to share the research and results of their respective residencies, a cross-residency with Barcelona on the one hand, and a 100-day residency on the other.